Across Eternity: Book 4 - Cover

 “They are the Nadoku, the night singers.
 It’s a prayer for strength and protection, an aria for our ancestors, and a magical ward against evil.
 It occurs every evening, a ritual going back over a thousand years.”

 “That’s right.
 The humans know Valon and me as the Zodiac twins due to our magic, but our real last name is Tsyrfil.
-The dark elf clan is descended from a legendary Enochian warrior, and slayer of dragons who was scorched from head to toe in one of his greatest battles.
+The dark elf clan is descended from a legendary Enochian warrior, a slayer of dragons who was scorched from head to toe in one of his greatest battles.
 Dragon fire has unique properties, burning with mystic strength and setting stone, metal, and even water ablaze like a summer forest.
-Even after he healed, his flesh remained blackened by the flames, something we, his descendants inherited.
+Even after he healed, his flesh remained blackened by the flames, something we, his descendants, inherited.

 Some believe the tone of our skin is a testament to the lingering power of the dragon’s flames, while others say it’s a visual indicator of our ancestor’s powerful vitality.
 The dark elf clan is greatly respected for this legacy, though after the loss of our island, there are few of us still alive.”